 Students who will routinely miss structured study due to evening classes will reschedule the missed structured study hours in the Learning Center.
 These hours will be rescheduled at the beginning of each semester with the advisor, who will inform Director of Residential Life, and the Academic Support Coordinator.

 Note: It is not intended that established study hours are the only times students should study.
 To be successful, students need to set aside additional study time each day.

 Academic Team Meetings

-Students who are failing a course or have more than one C on their progress reports or academic updates will have a team meeting with their advisor(s), the appropriate staff, and the parents/legal guardians to discuss the academic struggles that the student is encountering at MSSM.
+Students who are failing a core course or have more than one C in core classes on their progress reports or academic updates will have a team meeting with their advisor(s), the appropriate staff, and the parents/legal guardians to discuss the academic struggles that the student is encountering at MSSM.
 Any of these individuals may request team meetings or other additional supports at any time.
-The academic team meetings are organized and facilitated by the Dean of Students, working in concert with the student's academic advisor.
+The academic team meetings are organized and facilitated by the Director of Residential Life, working in concert with the student's academic advisor.
 At this meeting, an academic plan is developed and put into place.
 Additional team meetings will follow if necessary.
 Some of the supports in this plan could be, but are not limited to:

 - Mandatory office hours

 - Tutoring sessions with student tutors during study hours

 Because we believe the best interest of the student may vary on a case-by-case basis, we do consider many variables when determining when to add or remove academic supports.
 Some of these include: